Related publications

 If you’re getting certain benefits, you won’t be able to get any extra State Pension by delaying your claim.
 It could also affect your entitlement to some benefits.
 Visit Gov.uk for more information.

-If you think you’re affected by this, contact the Pension Service to ask them to recalculate your State Pension.
+If you think this affects you, contact the Pension Service to ask them to recalculate your State Pension.
 You can do this whether you’re claiming or delaying your State Pension.
 You can also contact our Helpline to arrange to speak to an adviser.

 For more information, read our guide The State Pension.
 Our factsheet Understanding Your State Pension also has more examples of how your State Pension is worked out.